PhD Student and Instructor in Waipahu, Hawaii

 He was an affiliate scholar at the East-West Center in Honolulu (2011/2012) and lecturer at Honolulu Community College (2012/2013).

 Born and raised in the UK, and now a permanent US/Hawaii resident, Ashiyan holds a Post-Graduate Diploma in Software Engineering from the University of Oxford, UK, an M.A. in the Chinese Business World from the University of London (SOAS), UK and a B.Sc. in International Politics & Computer Science from Keele University, UK.

 Ashiyan is engaged in community development, as a member of the Baha'i community, and hosts the 'World Notes' world news and music radio show on KTUH.

-Ashiyan enjoys traveling, singing, cooking, swimming, yoga, sci-fi, soccer, social media & swing dancing.
+Ashiyan enjoys traveling, singing, cooking, swimming, yoga, hiking, capoeira, sci-fi, soccer, social media & swing dancing.